A Very Efficient Korea Itinerary for 7 Days

 Now I recommend staying the night in Haeundae (hotel options below).
 This is on Line 2 and kind of all the way at the other end of the subway line.
 You could go over and drop your things off at your hotel, but if you want to maximize your time, do this instead:

-Once you’ve seen Gamcheon, head back two stops over the subway (Nampo Station, Line 1) and walk around the markets and alleyways.
+Once you’ve seen Gamcheon, head back two stops over the subway to Nampo Station (남포역) and walk around the markets and alleyways.
 Get lunch here!
 Ddeokbbeokki and pajeon are especially delicious if you’re getting elbowed by the shopping crowds haha.
-You could also go over to the famous Jalgachi Fish Market and eat there.
+You could also go over to the famous Jagalchi Fish Market (자갈치시장) and eat there.

-(Alternatively – you can do this tour which goes around Gamcheon and Jalgachi.
-They meet at Jalgachi Station which is right in between Toseong and Nampo.
+(Alternatively – you can do this tour which goes around Gamcheon and Jagalchi.
+They meet at Jagalchi Station which is right in between Toseong and Nampo.
 If you have time, you can still walk around Nampo’s alleys after)

 For sunset, head back to Haeundae or go all the way over to the seaside temple.
 If you’re here in hot weather, enjoy the beach at Haeundae or Gwanghalli!